Q. What has changed with electricity pricing for this year?

-A. The price increase for the average residential customer of approx. 2% will also be applied at the same rate to Aurora PAY AS YOU GO (APAYG) rates.
+A. The price increase for the average residential customer of approx. 2.05 percent will also be applied at the same rate to Aurora PAY AS YOU GO (APAYG) rates.

 As per the terms and conditions of the product, Aurora Energy is required to publish APAYG rates 28 days prior to them becoming effective.
-The date of the published price increase is on Thursday 29 June 2017, with APAYG prices taking effect from 21 July 2018.
+The date of the published price increase is Saturday 23 June 2018, with APAYG prices taking effect from 21 July 2018.
 View the published rates (PDF).

-Q. How do I change my APAYG meter to standard metering and what it will cost?
+Q. How do I remove my APAYG meter and what it will cost?

 Q. Does the price increase apply to Aurora Energy’s gas tariffs?